When your work-life looks bleak, try these techniques to see the bright side

 Stress ‒ it happens to the best of us.
 No matter what stage you're at in your career, chances are that you will get some level of strain from your work-life.
-In fact, 79 per cent of Brits commonly experience work-related stress, according to a survey by Perkbox.
-Add that to the fact that only one per cent of people say that they 'never' experience stress caused by their job, and it paints a bleak picture of work in the UK.
+In fact, 79% of Brits commonly experience work-related stress, according to a survey by Perkbox.
+Add that to the fact that only 1% of people say that they never experience stress caused by their job, and it paints a bleak picture of work in the UK.

 Whilst working can be stressful, losing your job is often more so.
 Job searches are notoriously emotionally draining, especially when you have the added pressure of having to find a role fast.
 No matter how much people reassure you that it will be fine, trying to keep calm and carry on can be tricky.

 So, how can you manage your emotions whether you're in or out of work?
 One solution may be to practise something called self-regulation.
-In this short and sweet guide, we will take a look at what that is and how you can use it within your working life.
-Learning some essential self-regulation skills could help you succeed.
+In this short and sweet guide, we'll take a look at what that is and how you can use it within your working life.
+Learning some essential self-regulation skills could help you to succeed.